Role

 After 12 rounds user interviews as well as a comprehensive ethnographic study, our group created this problem statement:

-"People who interact with secondhand stores often struggle with navigation, item location, and find themselves often revisiting previously viewed sections.
+"People who interact with secondhand stores often struggle with navigation, item location, and find themselves often revisiting previously viewed sections creating dissatisfaction within the shopping process.

 Development Process

-#1 Research — Our primary goal was to understand product discovery behavior and challenges when shopping at various types of secondhand stores and similar retail environments.
+#1 Research — Our primary goal was to understand product discovery behavior and the challenges people face when shopping at various types of secondhand stores and similar retail environments.

 Methods: